Emmanuel Rivera Preview, Player Props: Diamondbacks vs. Cubs

-The Arizona Diamondbacks, including Emmanuel Rivera (.053 batting average in his past 10 games), battle starter Justin Steele and the Chicago Cubs at Wrigley Field, Saturday at 2:20 PM ET.
+On Sunday, Emmanuel Rivera (batting .100 in his past 10 games) and the Arizona Diamondbacks face the Chicago Cubs, whose starting pitcher will be Kyle Hendricks.
+First pitch is at 2:20 PM ET.

 Emmanuel Rivera Game Info & Props vs. the Cubs